awslabs/fhir-works-on-aws-deployment/README.md

 - `profile.version` is where you set the FHIR version this API will use
 - `profile.genericResource` is where you will define this FHIR server's resources & operations
   - `genericResource.searchParam` enables exact match searching on any parameter of the resource
-  - `genericResource.interactions` is the list of valid operations this FHIR server will support
+  - `genericResource.operations` is the list of valid operations this FHIR server will support
   - `genericResource.excluded<Version>Resources` removes these resources from being supported for the specified \<Version\>
   - `genericResource.versions` is the FHIR versions that this genericResource definition supports.